yxlin/yxlin/README.md

 **`A Side Hustle (Developer/Creator)`**

 I'm an amateur software developer.
-This project is a journey to build a beautiful virtual world.
-Projects are most likely converted from my previous unfinished work, hoping to make the world a wonderful place.
+This project is a journey to build a beautiful world.
+Projects are converted from my previous unfinished work in disks and in clouds, hoping them to make the world a wonderful place.

 ---